 TEAMS ARE NOW FORMING

-Teams will participate in short sets of men's doubles, women's doubles, and mixed doubles for their respective cities.
+• Teams will participate in short sets of men's doubles, women's doubles, and mixed doubles for their respective cities.
 Each city will be represented by one team.
 Teams will progress through a round-robin match play at the Group Level, consisting of four teams per group.
-Successful teams will advance to the next level or into a Back Draw.
-The first round is scheduled for December 9 and 10, with subsequent rounds to be played in January and Februart (specific dates to be determined).
+Successful teams will advance to the next level.

-City Slams teams are expected to create unique team names and uniforms.
-Additionally, each team must perform a team song at every tournament.
+• City Slams teams are expected to create unique team names and uniforms.
+Additionally, each team must perform a team song at every tournament to be eligible for special prizes.

 Is City Slams a tennis league?